 For Prospective Technicians:

-We are seeking a technician with experience in marine algal cultivation and molecular techniques (e.g., DNA extraction and amplification, qPCR, etc.) to join the lab.
+We are sometimes seeking technicians with experience in marine algal cultivation and/or molecular techniques (e.g., DNA extraction and amplification, qPCR, etc.).
 Please write to email@example.com to introduce yourself.
 Include a summary of your relevant research experience, and please attach a CV with references.